-Accreditation
+Accreditation Plus

-DTI's Dyslexia Certificate Program (DCP) is accredited by the International Dyslexia Association (IDA).
-The International Dyslexia Association's accreditation program rigorously reviews educator preparation programs based on an accreditation model that is uniquely aligned with IDA's Knowledge and Practice Standards for Teachers of Reading (KPS).
+DTI's Dyslexia Certificate Program (DCP) is accredited, at the Accreditation Plus level, by the International Dyslexia Association (IDA).The International Dyslexia Association's accreditation program rigorously reviews educator preparation programs based on an accreditation model that is uniquely aligned with IDA's Knowledge and Practice Standards for Teachers of Reading (KPS).
 Alignment with the KPS provides programs with a comprehensive standards-based reading preparation framework to guide the development of their curriculum.
-Programs that meet these standards are awarded IDA Accreditation
+Programs that meet these standards are awarded IDA Accreditation.